David FitzHerbert - Chairman

 Francesca Jus-Burke - Trustee

-Francesca is an employment and corporate lawyer at Ince & Co LLP.
+Francesca is a corporate lawyer at Ince.
 She first got involved in rowing in 2000 through “Project Oarsome”, a British Rowing scheme aimed at getting state school children into the sport and went on medal at the Junior and Under 23 World Rowing Championships.
 After “hanging up her oars”, she went on to work as a rowing coach for Putney High School and Barn Elms Boat Club, and as a tutor and assessor for British Rowing, so has long been involved in the sport.

 Francesca previously worked for the Dame Kelly Holmes Trust a charity supporting disadvantaged young people, and is a founding member of Ince & Co’s reconstituted CSR committee, through which she coordinates the firm’s CSR delivery programme.